markgab/swivel-search/Selecting-Managed-Properties.md

-# Choosing Search Managed Properties
+# Selecting Managed Properties

-To get the expected search result set, choosing the appropriate SharePoint search managed property is critical.
+To get the expected search results, choosing the appropriate SharePoint search managed property is critical.
 However, there are some pitfalls, here is how to get the best results.

 ## SharePoint Online's Automatically Generated Managed Properties

 ### TL;DR - Automatically Generated Managed Properties

 Be careful using SharePoint Online's automatically generated managed properties.
-These fields are best used for querying against Text, Choice, Person or Yes / No values.
+These fields are best used for querying against: Text, Choice, Person or Yes / No values.
 They do not work well for querying Numeric or Date and Time values.
 And while they can be used to display results of any type, they cannot be used for sorting result sets.
 It is recommended that you create your own managed properties for these situations.

 ### Identifying Automatically Generated Managed Properties